J0K3R-Joel/BotBall_Library/doc/calibrations.md

 ---

 On the other hand, there are some functions where manual execution is required, since they need a completely different setup.
+You should only execute those kind of functions alone and not with any other calibration method, since you need to be precise with those methods.
+As said, execute them alone with no other function, since they can cause a lot of trouble and there is not a lot of margin for error.
 Those functions include:

 ##### driveR